MAFA Constitution – 2020

 - Each MAFA roster will consist of 56 players which may include players which were not rated for Action!
 PC Football during that season.
 Each team’s roster must have enough players to fill all positions and have at least one backup for every position, excluding kickers and punters.
 Each team must comply with the guildelines established in Appendix A – Salary Cap.

-- Starting with the 2016 MAFA season, all teams must meet the following minimum requirements at the start of the regular season; 350 passing attempts, 275 rushing attempts, and 250 receptions.
+- All teams must meet the following minimum requirements at the start of the regular season; 350 passing attempts, 275 rushing attempts, and 250 receptions.
 Innocuous players may be used to meet these requirements.

-- Players may play out of position within the following guidelines: C, G, T may play any offensive line position; DE, DT may play any defensive line position; ILB, OLB may play any linebacker position; CB, S may play any defensive back position.
+- Players may play out of position within the following guidelines: C, G, T may play any offensive line position or TE; DE, DT may play any defensive line position; ILB, OLB may play any linebacker position; CB, S may play any defensive back position.
 Players who play out of position are reduced in effectiveness by the game.

 - Trades made during the off-season (before the start of the season or after it’s completion) must be approved by the trade committee.
 Draft choices can be traded but not more than one year in advance.

-- By August 18 at midnight, teams must cut their rosters to be within the season salary cap and roster limit.
+- By 13 days after the draft at midnight, teams must cut their rosters to be within the season salary cap and roster limit.

-- Between August 19 and August 27 when final rosters are due, any team may claim any player from the free agent list.
+- Between the above date and 8 days later when final rosters are due, any team may claim any player from the free agent list.
 Unrated players may not be claimed.
 There is no limit to the number of players a team may claim in a day.
 For a successful claim, the player is awarded the following day.
 If a player is claimed by more than one team on the same day, the team with the smallest salary total will acquire the player.
 Any additional ties will be broken by using the original draft order for rounds 2-8.
 When claiming a player, it should also be stated which player(s) will be cut, if necessary, to remain within the salary cap or roster limit.

 - The trading deadline will be after the completion of the 7th week of the regular season.
 All trades must be completed before the week 8 files go out.